 Some cameras allows replacement lenses of different FOV.
 You can get these screw-in lenses and try them, instead of buying a whole new camera.
 For example I was experimenting different lens for the Runcam Swift.

 I think it’s all down to personal preference and what type of flying you do.
-For instance if you tend to fly proximity or through places with lots of close obstacles, narrower FOV might help you see close up more clearly, and avoid hitting things.
-If you fly high altitude in clear open space, wider FOV allows a wider view which could be a more enjoyable experience.
-For racers, wider FOV are popular because it allows the pilot to see more when flying fast, without having to physically tilt the camera as much.
+For instance if you tend to fly proximity or through places with lots of close obstacles, wider FOV might be better.
+If you fly high altitude in clear open space, narrower FOV might be better.
+For FPV racers, wider FOV are popular because it allows the pilot to see more when flying fast, without having to physically tilt the camera as much.

 FPV Camera Resolution TV Line (TVL) – Definition